jhoopmann/jetpack-compose-hidden-input/README.md

 # Hidden Input Composable

-Composable to open keyboard from hidden textfield and cast values to specific type
+Composable example to open keyboard from hidden textfield and cast values to specific type

 # Usage